OnkarBhattacharya/PortfolioForge/README.md

 2.  **Create an Account**: Sign up using your email or a social provider to get full access.

 3.  **Import Your Data**: Navigate to the "Import Data" page to upload your CV or paste your LinkedIn data.
+The AI will automatically parse and save your information.

 4.  **Add Projects**: Go to the "Projects" page to add your projects manually.